 if statements.
 Instead, use a compound logical expression using the

 or logical operator with a single

 split function.
-For each word, check to see if the word is already in a list.
-If the word is not in the list, add it to the list.
-When the program completes, sort and print the resulting words in alphabetical order.
+For each word, check to see if the word is already in the list of unique words.
+If the word is not in the list of unique words, add it to the list.
+When the program completes, sort and print the list of unique words in alphabetical order.